Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_ant.md

 ## Starting state
-The starting state of the environment is the as [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#starting-state).
+The starting state of the environment is the same as [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#starting-state).